Siraj-ud-Din Ali Khan Arzu

 Siraj-ud-Din Ali Khan (سراج الدین علی خاں آرزو) (1687-1756), also known by his pen-name Arzu, was a Delhi-based poet, linguist and lexicographer of the Mughal Empire.
 He used to write mainly in Persian, but he also wrote 127 couplets in Urdu.
 He was the maternal-uncle of Mir Taqi Mir.
-He taught Mir Taqi Mir, Mirza Muhammad Rafi Sauda, Mirza Mazhar Jan-e-Janaan and Najm-ud-Din Shah Mubarak Abroo.
+He taught Mir Taqi Mir, Mirza Muhammad Rafi Sauda, Mirza Mazhar Jan-e-Janaan and Najm-ud-Din Shah Mubarak Abroo who also composed Persian literature.

 Arzu was born in Agra.
 He was the son of Sheikh Hisam-ud-Din, a soldier who held many high offices in the court of the Mughal emperor Aurangzeb.
 He was highly proficient in Persian and Arabic, the two languages which he learned as a child.
 He also learned Urdu and Sanskrit.

 Arzu started writing at the age of fourteen, and came to Delhi in 1719.
 He was introduced to Nawab Qamar-ud-din Khan by Anand Ram 'Mukhlis'.
 Qamar-ud-Din, who was the prime minister at that time, gave him a suitable job.
 Arzu used to hold mushairas at his home, and attracted many disciples including Mir Taqi Mir.
 In 1751, he wrote an Urdu-Persian dictionary called the Navadirul Alfaz.
 He migrated to Lucknow in 1754, and subsequently to Ayodhya, which was once the residence of his great-grandfather.
 He died in Lucknow in 1756, and was buried in the Vakilpura area of Delhi.

+Influence

+Khan-i Arzu is the first scholar to suggest that the Sanskrit belongs to the Indo-European language family tree, in his Persian-language philological treatise Muzmir ("Fruitful").